IABTechLab/uid2-client-java/README.md

    `private final PublisherUid2Client publisherUid2Client = new PublisherUid2Client(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);`

-2. When the user has authenticated, and has authorized the creation of a UID2, call a function that takes the user's email address or phone number as input and generates a `TokenGenerateResponse` object.
+2. Next, call a function that takes the user's email address or phone number as input and generates a `TokenGenerateResponse` object.
 The following example uses an email address:

    `TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());`

+   >IMPORTANT: Be sure to call this function only when you have obtained legal basis to convert the user’s [directly Identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) to UID2 tokens for targeted advertising.

+   >`doNotGenerateTokensForOptedOut` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
+Without this, `policy` is omitted due to backwards compatibility.
 #### Standard Integration

 If you're using standard integration (client and server) (see [Client-Side JavaScript SDK Integration Guide](https://unifiedid.com/docs/guides/publisher-client-side)), follow this step: